microsoft/hands-on-lab-github-copilot/docs/workshop.md

 | macOS   | `Command + right arrow` |
 | Windows | `Ctrl + right arrow`    |

-### Displaying Alternate Suggestions (Functionality may slightly vary depending on the environment)
+### Displaying alternate suggestions (Functionality may slightly vary depending on the environment)

 There may be instances where the source code suggestions given by GitHub Copilot do not match the code you want to implement.
 In such cases, you can also display alternative suggestions for the initial code displayed.
 To show alternate suggestions, please press the following shortcut key.